-There would be no groundwater impacts from restoration activities under the Proposed Action.
+There would be no groundwater impacts from restoration activities and the existing groundwater well would remain in its current state.
 The groundwater benefits from the channel complexity and increased wetland and floodplain connectivity would not be realized.
 Therefore, there would be no impact to groundwater under the No Action Alternative.